The White-Red-White Banner of Polish-Belarusian Literature

 Franciszek Dionizy Kniaźnin

 Similiarly to the aforementioned author, Franciszek Dionizy Kniaźnin was also included in the anthology.
 Born in the town of Vitebsk, he was the most important representative of the Polish sentimentalist trend, next to Franciszek Karpiński.
 F.D.
 Kniaźnin derived from polonised gentry of the Smolensk region.
 (A cousin of Franciszek who came from the Russian-influenced part of the family also became a prominent representative of sentimentalism, albeit its Russian version).
-The editors of the anthology note that a special interest in Belarusian folklore found its expression in a "mix of languages which became a rule for this poet of the Enlightment period, a principle that not all of the baroque authors would have dared to adopt".
+The editors of the anthology note that a special interest in Belarusian folklore found its expression in a 'mix of languages which became a rule for this poet of the Enlightenment period, a principle that not all of the baroque authors would have dared to adopt'.

-According to Barshcheusky, Kniźnin was not able to bear the public misery of Poland’s partitions and the downfall of the Kościuszko Insurrection – he ended his days in quite madness, cared for by his friend and poet, Franciszek Zabłocki in Końskowola near Puławy
+According to Barshcheuski, Kniźnin was not able to bear the public misery of Poland’s partitions and the downfall of the Kościuszko Insurrection – he ended his days in quite madness, cared for by his friend and poet, Franciszek Zabłocki in Końskowola near Puławy

-The Romantics Discover Belarussia
+The Romantics discover Belarus

-This entire period is also the time of a ceratain sleep, or even collapse of of literature written in Belarussian.
+This entire period is also the time of a ceratain sleep, or even collapse of of literature written in Belarusian.
 It is not reborn until the 19th century, and this is largely thanks to Polish writers.
 National identity issues are also problematic issue in this area.
-19th century Belarussian literature is certainly a phenomenon of the borderlands and one that engages the multi-lingual character of its authors, which the individual national identity of specific individuals is very difficult to settle in a univocal way.
+19th century Belarusian literature is certainly a phenomenon of the borderlands and one that engages the multi-lingual character of its authors, which the individual national identity of specific individuals is very difficult to settle in a univocal way.

 Mickiewicz as a Belarusian writer

-The Jesuite tradition of Polish-Belarusian baroque which goes back into the Sas epoch of the 18th century and the 17th century.
-With its love of the grotesque, of witty macabre – not without the imprint of priest Baka – impossibilia and a language hodgepodge, which is far from any linguistic corectness, and which is rich in folk additions, idiomatic expressions, sayings, and mutual linguistic borrowings, and even puns on proper names.
+The Jesuit tradition of Polish-Belarusian baroque which goes back into the Sas epoch of the 18th century and the 17th century.
+With its love of the grotesque, of witty macabre – not without the imprint of priest Baka – impossibilia and a language hodgepodge, which is far from any linguistic correctness, and which is rich in folk additions, idiomatic expressions, sayings, and mutual linguistic borrowings, and even puns on proper names.

 If all of this was not enough, Bohdan Cywiński draws attention to one more thing.
 Apart from the aforementioned Belarusian elements of the aesthetics and imagination of Mickiewicz’s works he considers the specifically Belarusian Uniate faith (and not the Latin-Polish religious tradition) to be crucial for his oeuvre.
-It is said to have been best expressed in the poet’s early Dziady Forefather’s Eve drama:
+It is said to have been best expressed in the poet’s early Dziady drama:

 The religious mood of the dziady ritual, its orthodox Church character is beyond any doubt, and each staging of this great piece of Polish drama which adapts it to the Mazovian or Zhmudz tradition is bound to fail.

-The Bilinguality of the Borderlands
+The bilinguality of the Borderlands

 Belarusian anti-serfdom literature

-An illegal tongue and the Belarus brand
+An illegal tongue & the Belarus brand

 The failed January Uprising led to a deterioration of the situation of Belarusian.
 Russian authorities forbid its use in printed form.
 Since then, Belarusian prints were published almost solely overseas, often using the Latin and Cyrylic alphabet, in cities such as Geneva, London, Kraków, Lviv and Poznań.

-It was the city of Kraków that saw the publication of some of the most imporant Belarusian authors in the late 1880s and early 1890s.
-The short stories of Janko Łuczyna (Jan Niesłuchowski) were published there, as well as the folklore album of Adam Hurynowicz and collection of writings by Franciszak Bahusiewicz (Franciszek Boguszewicz).
+It was the city of Kraków that saw the publication of some of the most important Belarusian authors in the late 1880s and early 1890s.
+The short stories of Janko Łuczyna (Jan Niesłuchowski) were published there, as well as the folklore album of Adam Hurynowicz and a collection of writings by Franciszak Bahusiewicz (Franciszek Boguszewicz).

-Having published, under the pseudonym Maciej Buraczok, a collection entitled Dudka Białoruska in 1891, he became the godfather of modern Belarussian poetry.
-The introduction to this collection is now considered a manifesto of Belrussian identity.
-According the Lawon Barszczeuski, it was Bahusiewicz who was the first to declare "We are Belarusians".
-He demarcted Belarusian territory and pointed out its borders – for him Belarussia stretched from the Dźwina to the Prypeć and from the Bug river to the city of Smolensk.
-Apparently, general Piłsudski himself was engaged in the transport of Bahusiewicz’s book from the Kingdom onto Belarusian territory.
+Having published, under the pseudonym Maciej Buraczok, a collection entitled Dudka Białoruska in 1891, he became the godfather of modern Belarusian poetry.
+The introduction to this collection is now considered a manifesto for Belarusian identity.
+According the Lavon Barshcheuski, it was Bahusiewicz who was the first to declare ‘We are Belarusians’.
+He demarcated Belarusian territory and pointed out its borders – for him Belarus stretched from the Dźwina to the Prypeć and from the River Bug to the city of Smolensk.
+Apparently, Marshal Piłsudski himself was engaged in the transport of Bahusiewicz’s book from the Kingdom onto Belarusian territory.

-the brand "Belarus" appeared as an answer to this savage homelessness imposed onto these authors by history.
+The brand ‘Belarus’ appeared as an answer to this savage homelessness imposed onto these authors by history.
 The real author of this brand was Franciszak Bahusiewicz.

-Nasza Niwa genaration
+The Nasza Niwa genaration

 There, the lyrical subject of the poem, or the protagonist of the novel was unchangingly the suffering peasant.
-Now, the same role is taken on by a city worker, and then, more and more frequently – an artist, philosopher, or a member of the intelligentsia".
+Now, the same role is taken on by a city worker, and then, more and more frequently – an artist, philosopher, or a member of the intelligentsia.